 and rises of the glade.
 It was beautiful, with fresh snow outlining

 spruce tops and making waffle patterns on the boughs.

 We didn't see any moose, but we felt a little like voyeurs as we stomped through their tucked-away hangout.

 It was one of the best times I'd had on snowshoes, because I'd used them to go somewhere that otherwise would be off-limits.
 And by the time the two of us had shuffled through twice, we'd left a pretty decent path.

 On a trail, your path is decided for you.
 Off trail, who knows where you'll end up — or what you'll see?

 Minnesota has plenty of everything, marked and groomed snowshoe trails as well as remote wilderness.

-Twenty-five Minnesota state parks rent snowshoes for $6 a day.
+Normally, 31 Minnesota state parks rent snowshoes for $6 a day; in 2021, check in advance.
 Many parks also offer guided snowshoe hikes, during which snowshoe use is free (register in advance).

 Here are some of the best places to snowshoe in Minnesota.
 For conditions, check the weekly DNR snow-depth report.